CromwellCMS/Cromwell/website/docs/development/theme-development.md

 npx crw s -d
 ```

-When your Theme is ready and you want to try it with the CMS in a production environment, your need to build it.
+When your Theme is ready and you want to try it with the CMS in production environment, your need to build it.
 Same as `next build`:
 ```
 npx cromwell build
 ```